karmaniverous/stan/.stan/system/parts/50-patch-policy.md

 - Canonical patch path: /<stanPath>/patch/.patch; diagnostics: /<stanPath>/patch/.debug/
   - This directory is gitignored but always included in both archive.tar and archive.diff.tar.
-- Patches must be plain unified diffs (no base64).
+- Patches must be plain unified diffs.
 - Prefer diffs with a/ b/ prefixes and stable strip levels; include sufficient context.
 - Normalize to UTF‑8 + LF.
 Avoid BOM and zero‑width characters.
-- On patch failures:
-  - Perform a concise root‑cause analysis (e.g., path mismatches, context drift, hunk corruption).
+- On patch failures:  - Perform a concise root‑cause analysis (e.g., path mismatches, context drift, hunk corruption).
   - Use the FEEDBACK handshake (BEGIN_STAN_PATCH_FEEDBACK v1 … END_STAN_PATCH_FEEDBACK).
 Regenerate a corrected diff that applies cleanly.
   - Summarize in this chat and call out changes that should be folded back into the PROJECT prompt for downstream repos (or into this SYSTEM prompt for `@karmaniverous/stan`).